src-d/engine-deprecated/README.md

 ### Definition

-One of the most important components of the source{d} Engine is the UAST, which stands for:
+One of the most important components of source{d} Engine is the UAST, which stands for:
 [Universal Abstract Syntax Tree](https://docs.sourced.tech/babelfish/uast/uast-specification).

 UASTs are a normalized form of a programming language's AST, annotated with language-agnostic roles and transformed with language-agnostic concepts (e.g. Functions, Imports etc.).